serrynaimo/l4-promissory-note/README.md

 # l4-promissory-note

 A simple promissory note/debt contract written in L4 to demonstrate the capabilities of the L4 DSL.
 It contains lots of comments explaining L4 and the concepts implemented.
-The PDF shows what a contract like this might look like in real-life.
+The reference PDF shows what a contract like this might look like in real-life.

 Playing with the tests is a great way to get started tinkering with the language.